gnsrla12/gnsrla12.github.io/_posts/2017-5-12-About-myself.md

 title: About myself
 ---

-I am an **M.S. student** in the [EE Dept.](https://ee.kaist.ac.kr/?language=en) at [Korea Advanced Institute of Science and Technology (KAIST)](https://www.kaist.ac.kr/html/en/).
-I am advised by [Prof. Changho Suh and a member of Information System Laboratory](http://csuh.kaist.ac.kr/).
+I received Master of Science from the [EE Dept.](https://ee.kaist.ac.kr/?language=en) at [Korea Advanced Institute of Science and Technology (KAIST)](https://www.kaist.ac.kr/html/en/) under the supervision of [Prof. Changho Suh and a member of Information System Laboratory](http://csuh.kaist.ac.kr/).
 My major interest currently lay in **utilizing computer simulation and deep learning to tackle real-world problems**.

 I received Bachelor of Science from [Korea Advanced Institute of Science and Technology (KAIST)](https://www.kaist.ac.kr/html/en/) in february 2017 and double majored Computer Science and Electrical Engineering.